JBjoernskov/Ifc2Graph/README.md

 The Graph class visualizes the obtained adjacency graph using [NetworkX](https://networkx.org/) to construct the graph and [Graphviz](https://graphviz.org/) to visualize the the graph.

 #### Input:
-As input a dictionary must be provided
+As input a the IfcGeometry output must be provided

 #### Ouput:
 The output is an image saved in a desired directory.
+Below, examples of generated graph images is seen for an actual building.

 <img src="https://user-images.githubusercontent.com/74002963/174341376-44a9bcea-aec3-4a21-b186-1f16fc31a294.png" width="1000">
 <img src="https://user-images.githubusercontent.com/74002963/174342723-81112bf1-4928-452a-b142-6d8372bd83e8.png" width="1000">